 Ecosystem and Climate Sciences.
 Judges can expect to learn the foundation of valid research on environmental issues and the tools to discount misleading or inflated claims.
 This concentration emphasizes techniques of environmental remediation, with a substantial focus upon microbial biotechnologies.

 Scientific Method, Tools and Measures - Distinguishing accepted science from bogus and junk science.
-The foundation of all evidence law and gate-keeping procedures for each of the foregoing concentrations, the first Judges’ basic science and medical schools is scheduled for December 6-8 2017 at the University of North Carolina at Chapel Hill.
+The foundation of all evidence law and gate-keeping procedures for each of the foregoing concentrations.